-- Describe the atom as a nucleus surrounded by electrons. - Recall that atomic nuclei are composed of both protons and neutrons. - 3.
+- Describe the atom as a nucleus surrounded by electrons. - 2.
+Recall that atomic nuclei are composed of both protons and neutrons. - 3.
 Explain that isotopes are different forms of the same atom. - 4.
-Know that changes in an atoms nucleus can generate radiation. - Know that uranium is a nonrenewable resource. - Know that a nuclear power station produces harmful radioactive waste. contamination and irradiation
+Know that changes in an atoms nucleus can generate radiation. - 5.
+Know that uranium is a non-renewable resource. - 6.
+Know that a nuclear power station produces harmful radioactive waste. contamination and irradiation

-- sodium and chlorine show how atoms can donate electrons. - 2.
-Use chemical symbols to write the formulae of elements and simple compounds limited to sodium chloride, magnesium oxide, sodium hydroxide, hydrochloric acid, hydrogen and carbon dioxide. - From a model or a diagram work out the proportion of sodium and chlorine atoms in a molecule of sodium chloride. - Use the names and symbols of the first 20 elements from a supplied Periodic Table. - Know the names of other chemical bonds limited to covalent and metallic bonds. - 6.
+- donate electrons.
+2. Use chemical symbols to write the formulae of elements and simple compounds limited to sodium chloride. magnesium oxide, sodium hvdroxide. hydrochloric acid, hydrogen and carbon dioxide. - From a model or a diagram work out the proportion of sodium and chlorine atoms in a molecule of sodium chloride. - 4.
+Use the names and symbols of the first 20 elements from a supplied Periodic Table. - Know the names of other chemical bonds limited to covalent and metallic bonds. - 6.
 Describe what electrolysis is.